dell/omnia/docs/source/InstallationGuides/Benchmarks/OpenMPI_AOCC.rst

 1. Provision the cluster and install slurm on all cluster nodes.
 2. Dependent packages have to be installed on the cluster nodes using the following steps:

-    i.Download the dependent packages on the control plane:
+    i.
+Download the dependent packages on the control plane:

         a.
 Create a package list::

             cd /install/post/otherpkgs/<os_version>/x86_64/custom_software/